“Lester's tonal variety was particularly impressive, imbuing Nerone with complexity. ” Early Music Today

 "...a stunning, velvety voice that revelled in Bellini's sweeping melodies."
 Fringe Opera

-CN Lester is a mezzo-soprano specialising in male roles, early and contemporary musics, a researcher, and a composer.
+CN Lester is a mezzo-soprano, a researcher, and a composer.

 With soprano Sarah Dacey, guitarist/lutenist Toby Carr, and harpist Aileen Henry they perform as Ursula’s Arrow – an early music ensemble devoted to promoting the works of women composers, funded by Arts Council England.
 Ursula's Arrow have most recently performed for the United Nation's He4She campaign, and are currently in development for 2020 and beyond.

 They collaborate frequently with composers Alex Groves, James Cave, and Timothy Thornton, and have a particular interest in interactive and one-on-one works.

 "Coupled with CN Lester's glowing composition - poised somewhere between disquiet and transcendence, a different tone for each attempt at resolution - the effect is both beautiful and humbling, which is only enhanced by the directness of Stephen's photographed gaze."
 Sabotage Reviews

 CN studied composition with Jonathan Cole and Silvina Milstein.
 Their first opera, The Lion-Faced Man, for static image, mezzo-soprano and piano trio, was premiered at the 2015 Tete a Tete Festival.